Indexed Grothendieck construction: Indexed Grothendieck construction

 in $\CAT$.
 Then we have the following chain of equivalences of categories:

 \end{rem}

 \begin{rem} We believe that, when $\A$ is a $2$-category, one can still obtain an equivalence of categories

-where $\Groth{F}$ is now the $2$-$\Set$-enriched Grothendieck construction (introduced by Street's~\cite{street_limitsindexedbycatvalued} and explored more in detail in the second author's~\cite{mesiti_twosetenrgrothconstrlaxnlimits}).
+where $\Groth{F}$ is now the $2$-$\Set$-enriched Grothendieck construction (introduced by Street in~\cite{street_limitsindexedbycatvalued} and explored more in detail by the second author in~\cite{mesiti_twosetenrgrothconstrlaxnlimits}).
 In order to adapt our proof of $\thex\ref{teormain}$ to this setting, one would need $\Groth{F}$ to be a kind of oplax colimit in $\twoCAT$.
 We believe that $F$ is the $2$-oplax colimit of $F$ followed by the inclusion $i$ of $\CAT$ into $\twoCAT$, where a $2$-oplax natural transformation is a Crans's~\cite{crans_tensorprodforgraycat} oplax $1$-transfor.
 Such transformations have the same $1$-dimensional conditions of an oplax natural transformation but now also have structure $3$-cells on every $2$-cell in $\A$.
 Having as codomain $\twoCAT$, they compose well.
-The added structure $3$-cells are precisely what one needs to encode the $2$-cells
+The added structure $3$-cells are precisely what one needs in order to encode the $2$-cells

 in $\Groth{F}$ for every $\delta\:f\aR{}g\:A\to B$ in $\A$.
-As explained in the second author's~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, every $2$-cell in $\Groth{F}$ is a whiskering of such particular $2$-cells (in some sense, these $2$-cells are the only ones we need).
+As explained by the second author in~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, every $2$-cell in $\Groth{F}$ is a whiskering of such particular $2$-cells (in some sense, these $2$-cells are the only ones we need).
 The middle equivalence of the chain that proves our $\thex\ref{teormain}$ would then be given by the $2$-$\Set$-enriched Grothendieck construction.
 Finally, the last part of the chain would probably work as well, with the structure $3$-cells managing to encode the action of $G$ on $2$-cells.
 However, we have not checked these details.

-Such generalization would be helpful also to handle non-split opfibrations and pseudofunctors from $\Groth{F}$ into $\CAT$, for which we cannot reduce to functors into $\Cat$.
+Such generalization would be helpful also to handle non-split opfibrations and pseudofunctors from $\Groth{F}$ into $\CAT$, for which we cannot reduce to functors into $\Catzero$.
 Of course, for this, one could also extend the explicit indexed Grothendieck construction.

 For the restriction to copresheaves and discrete opfibrations, we need to be careful that

 where $\pi\st$ is the left adjoint of $i\:\CAT\to \twoCAT$.
 So a quotient of $\Groth{F}$ by its $2$-cells appears: morphisms in $\Groth{F}$ that were connected via a $2$-cell becomes equal. \end{rem}